davidlee0602/socket_enc_dec/README.md

 • Generates a shared key between client and server via a randomized key generator.

-Please compile by running the "compileall" file that mimics a makefile.
+Please compile by running the "compileall" makefile.